Memrise Review: Honest Take on the Flashcard Language App

 The cracks show once you finish the official course tree.
 Memrise does not teach grammar in any meaningful way.

 There are no conjugation drills, no sentence-building exercises, no explanations of why Spanish “ser” and “estar” both translate to “to be.”
 You learn what words mean, not how to combine them.
-After roughly 30 hours, we plateaued hard.
+After roughly 30 hours, most learners plateau hard.

 #Memrise Free vs. Pro: What You Actually Get